glowingjade/obsidian-smart-composer/README.md

 1. Install the BRAT plugin if you haven't already.
 [Click here](obsidian://show-plugin?id=obsidian42-brat) to install BRAT in Obsidian.
 2. Open the command palette and run the command **"BRAT: Add a beta plugin for testing"**.
-3. Copy and paste this link into the modal: **https://github.com/glowingjade/obsidian-smart-composer**.
-Click "Add Plugin" and wait for the installation.
+3. Copy and paste this link into the modal: https://github.com/glowingjade/obsidian-smart-composer and click "Add Plugin" and wait for the installation.
 4. Go to `Settings > Community plugins` and refresh the list of plugins.
 Enable "Obsidian Smart Composer".

 ### Initial Setup